zephyrproject-rtos/trusted-firmware-m/docs/design_documents/communication_prototype_between_nspe_and_spe_in_dual_core_systems.rst

 The RPC module provides a set of APIs to TF-M SPM to handle and reply PSA client call from NSPE in dual-core scenario.
 Please refer to `TF-M RPC definitions to TF-M SPM`_ for API details.
-It hides the details of specific mailbox implementation to TF-M SPM.
+It hides the details of specific mailbox implementation from TF-M SPM.
 It avoids modifying TF-M SPM to fit mailbox development and changes.
-It can keep an unified PSA client call process in TF-M SPM in both single Armv8-M scenario and dual core scenario.
+It can keep a unified PSA client call process in TF-M SPM in both single Armv8-M scenario and dual core scenario.

 The RPC module defines a set callback functions for mailbox implementation to